exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 2. Change a card in the stack

-Return a new stack that is a copy of the input stack but which has the card at position `index` changed to the the new card provided
+Implement the function `setCard(at:from:)` that returns a new stack that is a copy of the input stack but which has the card at position `index` changed to the the new card provided

 ```swift
 let index = 2